 Bathe in the ocean.
-Denmark may not be blessed with natural and massive shorelines and beaches, nevertheless, that does not make such as difference as man-made beaches and havne (harbors) offer incredible summer dipping experience.
+Denmark may not be blessed with natural and massive shorelines and beaches, nevertheless, that does not make such as difference as man-made beaches and havne or harbors offer incredible summer dipping experiences.
 Places in Copenhagen like Havnebadet in Islands Brygge, Fisketorvet, Amager Strandpark, Nordhavnen, and the entire water stretch of Langelinie and Sydhavnen remain favorite bathing places for locals.
 Outside Copenhagen, beaches like Hellerup Havn in Hellerup, Charlottenlund Strandpark, Bellevue Strandbad in Klampenborg, and further north are common swimming places for people.

 Bike around.
 What’s a better way to navigate the city than using a bike?
-Biking in Denmark specifically in Copenhagen during the summer is one of the best things one can do to experience an ultimate Danish summer experience.
+Biking in Denmark specifically in Copenhagen during the summer is one of the best things one can do to experience the ultimate Danish summer experience.
 Drive along the colorful small streets and navigate through the entire city at your own pace.
 And the best part is, biking lets you experience and enjoy the Danish summer breeze.

 Pick strawberries and peas.
-A cool family activity to do during summer is to pick strawberries or peas in farms.
+A cool family activity to do during summer is to pick strawberries or peas on farms.
 In some municipalities outside Copenhagen, there are strawberry farms that allow self–picking for customers.
 It’s a fun experience for kids, especially since you can do free taste tests with the strawberries while you fill your boxes.

-There’s a whole lot of other things you can do to enjoy the summer season.
+There are a whole lot of other things you can do to enjoy the summer season.
 Knowing your preferences and planning ahead is the key to making the most of your Danish summer experiences.
 But don’t take it slow though, as the weather can be a spoilsport.
 Take advantage of the good weather now while you can or wait for the grace of the next summer.